 Ad hoc announcement pursuant to Art.
 53 LR

-BCV Group delivered very good H1 results.
-Despite the impact of the Covid-19 pandemic and the continued negative-interest-rate environment, revenues were up 3% to CHF 493m, driven mainly by an increase in fee and commission income.
-Operating profit rose 13% year on year to CHF 203m on firm cost control.
+BCV Group delivered very strong FY 2021 financial results, with net profit at its highest since 2007.
+Revenues were up 6% to CHF 1.0bn, driven mainly by an increase in fee and commission income.
+Operating profit rose 15% year on year to CHF 429m on firm cost control.
 Net profit was up 14% to CHF 379m.
 At the upcoming Annual Shareholders’ Meeting, the Board of Directors will recommend a CHF 0.10 increase in the ordinary dividend to CHF 3.70 per share.

-Total revenues were up 3% year on year to CHF 1.0bn.
+Total revenues were up 6% year on year to CHF 1.0bn.
 Net interest income before loan impairment charges was steady at CHF 473m, with growth in lending helping to offset the downward pressure on the Bank’s net interest margin resulting from the continued negative-interest-rate environment.
-Net interest income was down just 1% to CHF 227m on lower loan impairment charges.
-Fee and commission income increased 11% to CHF 173m, bolstered by a strong business trend in private and institutional wealth management, and an uptick in the Trade Finance business.
+Net interest income grew 1% to CHF 464m on lower loan impairment charges.
+Fee and commission income increased 15% to CHF 357m, driven by bullish financial markets, a strong business trend in private and institutional wealth management, and an uptick in the Trade Finance business.
 Net trading income was bolstered by volume growth in the structured products business, rising 3% to CHF 143m.
-Other ordinary income rose 13% to CHF 21m.
+Other ordinary income rose 11% to CHF 40m.

-Operating expenses were steady at CHF 256m (+1%).
-Personnel costs increased 3% to CHF 178m, reflecting the insourcing of around 20 IT specialists from IBM.
-Other operating expenses declined 2% to CHF 78m.
-Depreciation and amortization was flat at CHF 37m.
-Operating profit was up 13% to CHF 203m.
+Operating expenses rose 2% to CHF 505m.
+Personnel costs increased 3% to CHF 349m, reflecting in part the insourcing of around 20 IT specialists from an external service provider.
+Other operating expenses were stable at CHF 156m.
+Depreciation and amortization was flat at CHF 72m.
+Operating profit was up 15% to CHF 429m.

 Significant expansion in the balance sheet

-The Group's assets under management rose 7%, or CHF 7.1bn, to CHF 110.2bn.
-Net new money totaled CHF 3.1bn and came from individuals, SMEs, and institutional clients.
-The Bank’s investment performance drove AuM up by CHF 4.0bn.
+The Group's assets under management rose 9% to CHF 112.9bn.
+Net new money totaled CHF 5.7bn and came from all client segments – individuals, SMEs, institutional clients, and large corporates.
+Investment performance drove AuM up by CHF 4.0bn.

 Solid financial position

 Shareholders’ equity rose 2% to CHF 3.6bn.
-The Bank’s total capital ratio stood at 17.2%, attesting to BCV’s financial solidity.
-Within the last 18 months, Standard & Poor's has once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's has maintained its Aa2 rating, also with a stable outlook.
+The Bank’s CET1 ratio stood at 17.2%, attesting to BCV’s financial solidity.
+Standard & Poor's once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's maintained its Aa2 rating, also with a stable outlook.

 Fulfilling BCV’s mission as Vaud’s cantonal bank throughout the pandemic

-In the first half of 2021, the Bank maintained the measures it had implemented to protect its customers and employees, while continuing to provide a full range of banking services to the people and businesses of Vaud.
+In 2021, the Bank maintained the measures it had implemented to protect its customers and employees, while continuing to provide a full range of banking services to the people and businesses of Vaud.
 Remote working arrangements for employees were adapted in line with the evolving public health situation, and customers could visit BCV’s branches or use various remote banking channels to carry out their day-to-day transactions and speak with their advisors.
 In collaboration with a local healthcare group, the Bank also offered on-site vaccination for employees and their families.

-To help support local SMEs, the Bank offered them the possibility to suspend the 31 March and 30 June principal repayments on their loans (including mortgage loans, overdraft facilities, and capital goods loans).
+To help support local SMEs during the pandemic, the Bank offered them the possibility to suspend the 31 March and 30 June principal repayments on their loans (including mortgage loans, overdraft facilities, and capital goods loans).
 A similar measure was taken in 2020 (see the press releases of 19 March 2020 and 3 February 2021).

-Barring a significant deterioration in the financial markets and/or the overall economic situation, FY 2021 results are expected to be in line with those recorded in the first half.
+Barring a significant deterioration in the financial markets and/or the overall economic situation, FY 2022 business development is expected to trend along the same lines as in prior years.

 5 April Publication of the 2021 Annual Report (on www.bcv.ch)